 These cries, however, are not the only ones we still hear.

-The wails of black, white, and brown fathers, mothers, widowers, widows, and orphans still ring in our ears, as well as the gasps and shouts of insurgents and soldiers, who shuddered to death in hails of bullets and were torn apart in land mine and other explosions.
+The wails of fathers, mothers, widowers, widows, and orphans from all walks of life still ring in our ears, as well as the gasps and shouts of insurgents and soldiers, who shuddered to death in hails of bullets and were torn apart in land mine and other explosions.
 We hear police officers of all races scream in torment as rioters turn them into living torches with petrol bombs; decapitate them with high wires as they patrol in open armored cars and stone, kick and batter them to death when they meet them off duty.